knazran/knazran/README.md

 ## Hello! 👋  My name is Khairul Nazran but you can call me Naz
 I am someone who cleans your data, provide the plumbing, and make sense out of it.
 Occasionally builds web and mobile apps.
 A serial hackathoner (lost count at 22 hackathons over 4 years) and has too many unbuilt software ideas in his Notion notes.

-Currently working as a Data Engineer at Bank Negara Malaysia (Central Bank of Malaysia) and based in Kuala Lumpur, Malaysia.
+Currently working as a Data Engineer at Bank Negara Malaysia (Central Bank of Malaysia) and based in Kuala Lumpur, Malaysia 🇲🇾.
 Although still actively building web and mobile apps as a hobby.

 ### What I am good at 💪
 - Data science & analytics